National Hurricane Center

 Please note that there is overlap in the lists, so that, for example, subscribing to both the FULL and PUBLIC ADVISORIES ONLY lists for the same region will generate some duplicate email notices.
 It is suggested that you subscribe to only one list per region and possibly the Outlook list for that region if you wish to receive all of the Tropical Weather Outlooks as well.

 Important Note: the Atlantic Full list receives a large amount of mail per day when one or more tropical cyclones are active in the Atlantic.
-For most users the Atlantic (Public Advisories and updates ONLY) list is probably adequate.Please go to the link below for more information and to sign up for the advisories.
+For most users the Atlantic (Public Advisories and updates ONLY) list is probably adequate.The NHC no longer offers free emailed advisories.

 Please use your back button to return